 Automation allows you to create a series of targeted emails that send when triggered by a specific date, event, or subscriber’s activity.
 We’ve built several preset workflow options that cover a variety of industries and events.
-You’ll find the complete list of available workflows below, along with an example of two of how they can be used.
+You’ll find the complete list of available workflows below, along with an example of how they can be used.

 E-commerce and Retail workflows